pylayers/pylayers/_sources/manual/slab.txt

      20: 'PLASTERBOARD_7CM'}

-The materials database becomes a member of the slab database, and there is also an ad-hoc dictionary available in order to keep the association between a material id and the material name.
+The materials database becomes a member of the slab database, and there is also an other dictionary for keeping the association between a material id and a material name.

 .. code:: python